popzxc/stdext-rs/CONTRIBUTING.md

 All the rules (except for the first one) are discussible if you can provide a heavy reasoning for it.

+## Requesting the functionality

+If you don't want to implement the feature, but still feel that is missing in `std`, feel free to open a feature request issue.
+I'll try to implement it myself once I have the time.

 ## Other contributions

 Refactoring, improving documentation, adding tests and other kinds of improvements are really appreciated